A Year Ago in Winter: Reception

 The film received more positive than negative reviews in Germany:

-It received a mixed review in Der Spiegel, who commended Caroline Link for taking on a risky project because of its "aloof substance".
+Der Spiegel gave it a mixed review, commending Caroline Link for taking on a risky project because of its "aloof substance".
 Urs Jenny criticized that the film did not show and tell the world of Lilli´s parents and wonders why it took the producer years to complete the film from its beginnings in the US to its completion in Bavaria.

-Harald Pauli in the Focus (German magazine), attempted to answer this question quoting Caroline Link saying, that the death of her father, a friend and her daughter’s severe illness cast a shadow on her life.
+Writing for Focus, Harald Pauli attempted to answer this question quoting Caroline Link saying, that the death of her father, a friend and her daughter’s severe illness cast a shadow on her life.
 He reviewed the film favourably, calling A Year Ago in Winter "a serious, very adult movie".
 He pointed out that the film again contains Link´s favorite motif of snow again as in her prior film Jenseits der Stille: " A Year Ago in Winter has the texture of snow: the flakes fall lightly and poetically, but they can also condense into a blanket that weighs heavily and dangerously on the world."

-The Sueddeutsche Zeitung raved about the filming locations and a reference to the 1991 movie La Belle Noiseuse by Jacques Rivette.
-Likewise, the film-dienst praised its "many pictorial compositional and representational finesses" without which "one would probably have to critically name the trivial pitfalls of the plot, which often touch the melodramatic, even kitschy".
+Sueddeutsche Zeitung raved about the filming locations and a reference to the 1991 movie La Belle Noiseuse by Jacques Rivette.
+Likewise, film-dienst praised its "many pictorial compositional and representational finesses" without which "one would probably have to critically name the trivial pitfalls of the plot, which often touch the melodramatic, even kitschy".

-The Frankfurter Allgemeine Zeitung wrote, the film is "about the biggest, most serious feelings.
+The reviewer for Frankfurter Allgemeine Zeitung felt that the film was "about the biggest, most serious feelings.
 But the director doesn’t force them on the viewer.
 Instead of something pompous, whiny, pathological or sticky" one sees "what used to be called "Trauerarbeit", the work of mourning".

-The Frankfurter Rundschau stood out in harshly criticizing the "long-awaited film" after a seven year hiatus as being "unfortunately long and predictable... with an irrepressible love for the surfaces of bourgeois life".
+Frankfurter Rundschau stood out in harshly criticizing the "long-awaited film" after a seven year hiatus as being "unfortunately long and predictable... with an irrepressible love for the surfaces of bourgeois life".
 It made short shrift of the musical score and the camera: "Niki Reiser’s omnipresent film music and Bella Halben’s camera only double the solidity of the bourgeois milieu, instead of breaking it up and emotionalizing it properly".
-It finds fault with Scott Campbell s score fitting too neatly into the conventions of bourgeois psychodramas, as they have been innumerably varied in the cinema since Robert Redford’s classic "A Normal Family".
+It finds fault with Scott Campbell's score fitting too neatly into the conventions of bourgeois psychodramas, as they have been innumerably varied in the cinema since Robert Redford’s classic "A Normal Family".

 Awards

-Caroline Herfurth was awarded with the Bavarian Film Award for "Beste Nachwuchsschauspielerin" (best upcoming actress), and the Preis der deutschen Filmkritik.
+Caroline Herfurth received the Bavarian Film Award for "Beste Nachwuchsschauspielerin" (best upcoming actress), and the Preis der deutschen Filmkritik.
 The film was nominated for the Deutscher Filmpreis in the categories Bester Spielfilm (best feature), Bester Hauptdarsteller (best main actor) and Bester Schnitt (best editing).
 Film composer Niki Reiser was awarded the prize.